According to the latest figures, a restaurant can be a terrific investment. And prefab steel buildings make excellent restaurants.

 Because steel is a non-combustible, commercial-grade building material, you can often receive discounted rates for builder’s insurance and property insurance.
 (Check with your local insurance agent for availability.)

 Since metal building components are wider than ordinary 2×4 lumber, the exterior walls create deeper wall cavities.
 This allows for the use of much thicker insulation, lowering utility bills.
 RHINO’s steel-framed walls can accommodate up to 9.5” thick (R-30) insulation and a double layer 12” thick (R-40) in the ceiling.
-RHINO’s Pro-Value insulation package also includes vapor barriers and foam thermal-break insulation.
+RHINO’s Pro-Value insulation package also includes vapor barriers and thermal-break insulation.

 The better the insulation package is, the greater the monthly savings.
 RHINO customers report significant savings on their electric bills.